 What Is the Difference Between Each of the Electronic System Options?

-There are a few different options when it comes to the electronic system that will be utilized alongside your hard-copy records.
+There are a few different options when it comes to the electronic system that you will use alongside your hard-copy records.
 Here is how each one is different from the next:

 - Document Imaging — This option is the simplest form of retaining electronic copies of your records.
 Document imaging refers to the scanning of paper records to a single computer file, which is ideal for small businesses that need to open up more office space.